-Preheat the oven to 350 degrees F, and line two baking sheets with parchment paper.
+Preheat the oven to 350°F, and line two baking sheets with parchment paper.
 Set aside.

 In a medium-sized bowl, combine the flour, cocoa powder, baking soda, and salt.
 Set aside.

-In another medium-sized mixing bowl, use an electric mixer with the paddle attachment (or a wooden spoon and muscle), to cream the butter with the avocado, olive oil, and sugars.
+In another medium-sized mixing bowl, use an electric mixer or a wooden spoon to mix the butter with the avocado, olive oil, both sugars and vanilla.
 Mix until it's very smooth and slightly lighter in texture.
-Add the egg and vanilla and mix to blend.
+Add the egg and mix to blend.
 Then add the flour mixture and only mix until it's incorporated.

-Use two small spoons or a 1-3/4-inch cookie/ice-cream scoop, to shape the batter into balls.
+Use two small spoons or a 1½ inch cookie scoop, to shape the batter into balls that are about ⅛ cup.
 Place them on the parchment-lined baking sheets as you go, about two inches apart.
-Gently press each one down a bit, to flatten them just slightly.
+Gently press each one down a bit with the palm of your hand, to flatten them just slightly.

-Bake the cookies for about 12 to 15 minutes.
+Bake the cookies in the preheated 350°F oven for about 12 to 14 minutes.
 They should be very soft when they are removed from the oven, and will firm up as they cool.